MarioLisbona/CA-T3A2-part-B-README/README.md

 - You will also be provided a link in the terminal to the port where the client server is running:

   ![server port](docs/vite-localhost.png)

+You will now be able to view all the posts on the App.
+To create your own posts, rate posts by others, comment on posts and much more register and login.

 ## API Endpoints